Machine Relations

 Research from Princeton demonstrates that content with clear declarative statements, specific data points, and structured formatting is retrieved at significantly higher rates by generative engines.
 This is not just a visibility play — it directly feeds the conversion flywheel by sending more pre-qualified visitors to the same high-converting page.

-The Source Architecture That Drives AI Citations (and Therefore Conversions)
+Machine Relations Source Architecture Drives AI Citations and Conversions

+Machine Relations connects the citation source to the conversion path.
 A recent study on commercial persuasion in AI-mediated conversations found that simply placing sponsored items first in a conversational agent's recommendations did not significantly increase selection rates.
-The conversion lift comes from genuine source authority — being the page the model's retrieval actually trusts — not from position manipulation.
+The conversion lift comes from genuine source authority, not position manipulation.

 This means the path to LLM referral traffic is a source-architecture problem, not a content-volume problem.